luanesouza/router-lecture/README.md

 # KEY QUESTIONS
-- What is client-side routing and how can it help me make a SPA?
-- What is different about this kind of routing from the way Rails does it?
-  - Is this just a React thing or could I do this with vanilla JS?

 - What is browser router, where should I put it, and why do I need it?
 - What is the Route component and what can it do for me?
   - What goes in the “path” prop?